Last Update: April 20, 2019

-The truth is you can drive anywhere there are power outlets - given you carry a portable charging station and sufficient adapters for the power outlets you’ll find.
+The truth is you can drive anywhere there are power outlets - you can drive into areas with no electric car charging stations - given you carry a portable charging station and sufficient adapters for the power outlets you’ll find.
 You’re not limited to official charging stations, because with the right adapter any power outlet will do.

 Those of us wanting to completely divorce ourselves from gasoline face this question - How do we avoid being limited in where we can drive?
 How do we drive our electric car in areas with no charging stations?
 How can we charge our electric car from a regular power outlet?
 With a long-range electric car, do we need to worry over areas with no charging stations?

-As we noted elsewhere the single phase AC charging port uses the J1772 protocol, with one of two plug types: A Field Guide to electric vehicle service equipment (EVSE's)
+As we noted elsewhere the single phase AC charging port uses the J1772 protocol, with one of two plug types: Types of electric car charging connectors, and compatibility: A Field Guide to electric vehicle service equipment

 The key to charging from a regular power outlet is to carry a charging station in the car.
 Every electric car is sold with a low power charging station that's meant to be a fallback in case you get stuck somewhere.
 It is compact and light enough to always be carried in the car.
 Even though its charging rate is very low, it's better than being completely unable to recharge at all.

 By carrying a charging station in the car you have the freedom to charge at any compatible power outlet.
-Limiting yourself to the low-power station sold with the car limits that freedom.
-There are a few high power compact charging stations that give you a full 6+ kiloWatt charging rate.
+You can use the line-cord charger that came with the car, or buy a higher power charger that can be used if you find a high-power outlet.

 I own an OpenEVSE, a very portable charging station you build as a kit.
 By pressing the setup button you can change the charging rate from 6 amps up to (I think) 40 amps.
 Once selected, the OpenEVSE overrides the charging rate requested by the car, so your charging session fits within the constraints.